 - Serves on the Interstate Oil and Gas Compact Commission and as a neutral for the American Arbitration Association

-Assistant Professor of Law; Director, Center for Water Law and Policy
+George W. McCleskey Professor of Water Law; Director, Center for Water Law and Policy

 Jorge A. Ramírez, J.D.